Who Live in the District of Columbia?

-We’re proud to live in the Nation’s Capital.
-The truth is that we are everyday Americans.
-Most of us lead everyday lives quite separate and apart from the monuments, the government agencies, the embassies and the museums that constitute official Washington.
+We’re proud to live in the Nation’s Capital, but the truth is that most of us lead everyday lives quite separate and apart from the monuments, the government agencies, the embassies and the museums that constitute official Washington.
+We are everyday Americans.

 We Work for a Living

 Most District residents (69%) work in the private sector, not in government.